Abdulla-ab/Authentication-React/README.md

   Abstraction – It displays only the important information by hiding the implementation part.
 For an example the ATM, machine.
 In that we can do operations like withdraw cash, deposit cash etc. However, it performs many actions and does not show us the process.
 Therefore, it hidden the process and showing the getting inputs and giving the output.

-2. What is the SDLC model and explain the various segments of it?
+**2. What is the SDLC model and explain the various segments of it?**

   SDLC is a process that consists of a detailed plan telling that how to develop, maintain etc. It is a methodology to improve the quality of an overall development process.
 Below are the various segments of it, Planning – Here will determine project goals and establish a high-level plan for the intended project.
 The Feasibility assessment and creation of project plan will happen in this stage.